cositools/cosi-atmosphere/docs/index.rst

 For problems with the code please open an issue in github.
 For further assistance, please email Chris Karwin at christopher.m.karwin@nasa.gov.

 .. warning::
-   While many features are already available, cosi-atmosphere is still actively under development.
+   The cosi-atmosphere package is still actively under development.
 Note that the current releases are not stable and various components can be modified or deprecated shortly.

 Contributing
 ------------